 The GLO will retain the full 5 percent allocated for administrative costs associated with the CDBG-DR allocation for purposes of oversight, management, and reporting.
-The only exception is an allowance for up to 2.5 percent of program amounts for administration costs in the Harris County programs.
+The only exception is an allowance for up to 2.4 percent of program amounts for administration costs in the Harris County and City of Houston programs.
 Subrecipients for the local buyout and acquisition program may spend up to 12 percent of program amounts for costs directly related to implementation.
-Harris County is allowed to spend up to 10 percent of program amounts for costs directly related to implementation of housing activities.
-Subrecipients, including Harris County are allowed to spend up to 6 percent for non-housing and infrastructure type activities for CDBG-DR grant awards \$1 million or greater.
+Harris County and the City of Houston are allowed to spend up to 10 percent of program amounts for costs directly related to implementation of housing activities.
+Subrecipients, including Harris County and the City of Houston are allowed to spend up to 6 percent for non-housing and infrastructure type activities for CDBG-DR grant awards \$1 million or greater.
 For non-housing and infrastructure grant awards less than \$1 million refer to GLO guidance found on the website, http://recovery.texas.gov/.
-Once program level allocations are identified by Harris County, administrative costs will be outlined in subsequent Action Plan Amendment budgets.
+Once program level allocations are identified by Harris County and the City of Houston, administrative costs will be outlined in subsequent Action Plan Amendment budgets.
 Engineering and design activities will be capped at 15 percent of the total project award unless special services are necessary; subject to GLO approval.
-The GLO and Harris County will limit planning costs to 5 percent of each respective allocation to complete projects as defined in 24 Code of Federal Regulations (CFR) 570.205.
+The GLO, Harris County and the City of Houston will limit planning costs to 5 percent of each respective allocation to complete projects as defined in 24 Code of Federal Regulations (CFR) 570.205.